Shift-Invariance of the Colored TASEP and Finishing Times of the Oriented Swap Process: Preliminaries

 \subsection{Sum of exponential random variables}

-We would need the following basic results, on analyticity of density functions of sums of independent exponential random variables. \begin{lemma} Let $m\in\N$, $E_1, \cdots, E_m$ be i.i.d. $\Exp(1)$ random variables, and $a_1, \cdots, a_m>0$.
+We need the following basic results, on the analyticity of density functions of sums of independent exponential random variables. \begin{lemma} Let $m\in\N$, $E_1, \cdots, E_m$ be i.i.d. $\Exp(1)$ random variables, and $a_1, \cdots, a_m>0$.
 The function

 is analytic in $[0, \infty)$, and can be extended to an analytic function on $\C$. \end{lemma}

 \begin{lemma} Let $m\in\N$, $E_1, \cdots, E_m$ be i.i.d. $\Exp(1)$ random variables, and $a_1, \cdots, a_m>0$.
 Take integers $1\le m_1< \cdots < m_k \le m$, and $0<t_1<\cdots < t_k$.
 The function